 More than $150,000 was awarded in 2013.
 Since 2007, about $1.5 million has been approved in the Carolinas for funding habitat enhancement projects.
 A panel of scientists, along with several residents, will select projects that will receive funding in 2014.

 LAKE WYLIE A life jacket loaner kiosk is open at Buster Boyd Access Area.

-The kiosk, an effort of Duke Energy and Coast Guard Auxiliary Lake Wylie, provides adult and child life jackets that visitors can borrow free for a day on the water.
+The kiosk, an effort of Duke Energy and Coast Guard Auxiliary Lake Wylie, provides adult- and child-sized life jackets visitors can borrow free for a day on the water.